bmaupin/test-civbe-mod/docs/assets.md

   - Scene XML that links to DDS and environment XML
 - Leader's `ArtDefineTag` needs to point to scene XML
   - ⚠️ Leader, not Civilization

+## Leader icons

+#### Game assets

+- Leader entry points to this atlas: `<IconAtlas>LEADER_ATLAS_XP1</IconAtlas>`
+- Seems to be in this file: `<Filename>LeaderPortraitsXP1_256.dds</Filename>`

+#### Specs

+- Size: 256 x 256
+- Image contains a centred circular icon surrounded by transparency
+- Size of circular icon within image: 212 x 212
+  - This includes a 3-pixel black outline inside the icon
+- Image contains the top of the leader's torso from the base of the neck up to the top of their head
+  - Leader's head fills about 85% of the image
+- The leader is outlined in a 3-pixel black line
+- Background has a gradient style
+  - Top of gradient: `0a0f19`
+  - Bottom of gradient differs
+    - Greyish: `3d2d2d`
+    - Bluish: `3b2459`
+    - Greenish: `1d3f37`

 ## Game assets